 The protesters in this case decided to target Trader Joe’s, the natural-foods supermarket chain.
 (Try to ignore the inconvenient fact that very few of Trader Joe’s tomatoes even come from Florida; the altruists didn’t do their homework on this particular aspect, but we can forgive them, because their hearts are in the right place.)
 Having decided on a target, the goal would be to then threaten Trader Joe’s public image until they cave in, to save face.

-In this instance, the protesters’ strategy was to set up a picket line outside index2a Trader Joe’s in San Francisco on Sunday, and accuse the company of basically enslaving abused farmworkers to boost corporate profits.
+In this instance, the protesters’ strategy was to set up a picket line outside a Trader Joe’s in San Francisco on Sunday, and accuse the company of basically enslaving abused farmworkers to boost corporate profits.
 “End Sweatshops in the Fields!” say the signs.
 “We Demand Food Justice!”
 “Modern Day Slavery.”
 You know the drill.

 The theory goes that Trader Joe’s will cave in to the demands (however bizarre and irrelevant they may be) because having a picket line in front of your store is bad for business, and bad for public relations.
 It costs less for the company to just pay extra for a couple of damn tomatoes than they would lose by allowing a picket line to drive away customers.